High Risk Life Insurance Guide

 What Contributes to Life Insurance for High-Risk Individuals?

-- Weight.
-People with high BMI are considered a higher risk due to the increased risk of developing specific medical conditions;
+• Weight.
+People with high BMI are considered at a higher risk due to the increased risk of developing specific medical conditions.

-- Travel.
-Your level of risk will also depend on you travelling to countries considered as dangerous (e.g., war-torn areas).
+• Travel.
+Your level of risk will also depend on your travelling to countries considered as dangerous (e.g., war-torn areas).

-These are the factors you will need to include during your life insurance application process.
+You will need to include these factors in your life insurance application.
 A word of advice here – be honest.
 Don’t try to hide any information, especially if it’s a factor contributing to your risk status.

-If you fail to provide essential information to your insurer, it can lead to the insurance company denying paying the money your loved ones need.
+If you fail to provide essential information to your insurer, it can lead to the insurance company denying payment of the money your loved ones need.

 That said, let’s cover these risk factors in more detail.
-That way, you will better understand which key information you will need to provide your insurer with.
+That way, you will better understand which key information you need to provide your insurer.

 Life Insurance for High-Risk Seniors